everything used to be just things.

 That’s the line.

 Not “in marketing”.
 Not “content”.
 And, with great respect, not “social media manager”.
+An ad woman.
+On purpose.
+Said out loud.

 an offer